 Final exam Study Guide

-The final exam will be on Wednesday, 12 December 2018, from 3:00 to 4:45 PM in Founders Hall room 2168.
-Everything in lecture and assigned readings, from the beginning of the structural geology topic, up to the end of the course, will be fair game for test questions.
+The final exam will be on Monday, 29 April 2019, from 8:00 to 9:45 AM in Founders Hall room 2168.
+Everything in lecture and assigned readings, from “Hanging wall and footwall” in the structural geology topic, up to the end of the course, will be fair game for test questions.
 The exam will be about double the size of a normal test.
 There will also be many repeat questions from test # 1 and # 2 (use the answer sheets to learn from any mistakes you made).
 Repeat questions may be rephrased (or not).
 Repeat questions may have rearranged answers (or not).
 Any geologic time scale question is also fair game for test questions.

 PLEASE BE SURE TO DO THE ONLINE STUDENT EVALUATIONS FOR THIS COURSE (= EARTH SCIENCES 1100) SOME TIME BEFORE FINAL EXAMS.